visini/awesome-typer/README.md

 - [Spacy Ray](https://github.com/explosion/spacy-ray) Integration for spacy and Ray, a fast and simple framework for building and running distributed applications.
 - [azureipcheck](https://github.com/daddycocoaman/azureipcheck) A Python-based CLI tool to check IP addresses against Azure services.
 - [Video Diet](https://github.com/hiancdtrsnm/video-diet) This project aims to reduce the spaces of your videos and audios encoding it on hevc.
+- [AT Python Template](https://github.com/at-gmbh/at-python-template) Quickly bootstrap a Python project that provides lots of useful stuff to build, test & deploy your code without being overly convoluted like many of the publicly available packages.